Icaridin

 Toxicity Summary

-No information is available on the clinical use of icaridin (picaridin) during breastfeeding.
-However, the Centers for Disease Control and Prevention and U.S. Environmental Protection Agency consider icaridin to be safe and effective during breastfeeding when used as directed.
-It should be used by breastfeeding women to avoid exposure to mosquito-borne viruses.[1]
-Avoid application directly to the nipple and other areas where the infant might directly ingest the product.
+Currently, there is no clinical information regarding the use of icaridin during lactation.
+However, the Centers for Disease Control and Prevention (CDC) and the Environmental Protection Agency (EPA) consider picaridin to be safe and effective when used as directed during breastfeeding.
+Breastfeeding women should use picaridin to avoid exposure to mosquito-borne viruses.
+[1] Avoid direct application to the nipples and other areas where the infant may ingest the virus.

-There is no available information on the protein binding of icaridin.
+No information is available on the protein binding of picaridin.

 Interactions